tlorach/OpenGLText/README.md

     * we must link against Freetype library to have it working.
 This is flexible, of course (becaude we can directly read any .ttf file...), but this is not appropriate for my goal : one might not want to link against freetype library if he targeted Android or iOS...
     * The rendering loop... is not the efficient way to do.
 Each font is rendered separately.
 Our approach is to render almost everything in one single drawcall.

-The basic idea behing this patch is to allow me to save a tga file made of the character I need with the right size. a binary file will be created, in which structures of Glyphs are stored.
+The basic idea behind this patch is to allow me to save a tga file made of the character I need with the right size. a binary file will be created, in which structures of Glyphs are stored.